aws/actions-dev-kit/packages/codecatalyst-entities/space/README.md

 # `Space`
 ## Purpose
-Use the space construct to query CodeCatalyst space resource metadata
+Use the space construct to query CodeCatalyst space resource metadata.

 ## Usage